-This article provides a guide for parents of current Primary School children who may be considering home tuition to support their learning.
+This article provides a guide for parents who want to have a better understanding of the current Primary School National Curriculum

 The role of primary education is to ensure the development of a child in terms of their social, emotional, cultural, academic and physical skills.

 The subjects which are covered in Key Stages 1 and 2 are the same: English, Maths, Science, Information and Communication Technology (ICT), Design and Technology, History, Geography, Art and Design, Music, Physical Education (including swimming), Ancient and Modern Foreign Languages (at Key Stage 2)

 Schools must also provide Religious Education (RE), though parents have the right to ask their child to be absent from some or all of this teaching.
 Schools also often choose to teach: Personal, Social and Health Education (PSHE), Citizenship, Ancient and Modern Foreign Languages (at Key Stage 1)